bonninr/rusty-pipes/readme.md

 A: You need to assign MIDI channels to one or more stops.
 Click on the "1" next to a stop to assign it to MIDI channel 1, and you should hear something when playing notes on that channel.
 Note that some stops might not have pipes at the octave you're playing, so be sure to check across the octave range.

+### Q: I get red "Buffer underrun" indicators while playing

+A: Your system can't load and mix sample data fast enough, which causes gaps in the audio.
+There are several things you can tweak:

+1. Increase the Audio Buffer size.
+This will increase latency but also give your PC more time to get the work done in time.
+2. Reduce Polyphony.
+This will make your organ sound less "full", but greatly reduce the work your CPU has to do.
+You can do this while playing.
+3. Increase number of Preloaded Audio Frames.
+This will use more RAM but instantly get the initial sample data from memory, giving your system time to load the rest of the sample from disk.
+4. Enable Precaching.
+This will use a lot of RAM but remove the need to constantly load samples from disk.
+5. Lower the sample rate.
+48kHz takes more effort than 44.1kHz.
+6. Switch to 16-bit mode.
+Not recommended since the performance gain is minimal.
+Internal processing is always performed in 32-bit.

 ### Q: My audio output crackles or cuts out

 A: This can happen either due to a too high gain, or your CPU being overstressed.
 If a red "Buffer underrun" warning appears, then you need to reduce polyphony with the [-Key (or the controls on the GUI), or select fewer stops.
 If no warning appears, reduce gain.